Type to search.

 Kernel Engineer at Apple Inc. (2015 - Present)

-In the Core Darwin group, I build profiling and tracing systems that are integrated into the operating system kernel, xnu.
+In the Core Runtimes group, I build observability tools that are integrated into the operating system kernel, xnu.
 These include a low-level static tracing system called kdebug and the kperf CPU profiler, along with the CPU resource accounting mechanism for threads, processes, and coalitions (i.e. rusage counters).
 I also maintain the trace(1) tool and supporting user space libraries that allow higher-level apps like Instruments to inspect the system.
-In addition, I work on the hardware performance counter interfaces, which give precise information about how the CPU is executing instructions.
+In addition, I work on the hardware performance counter interfaces, which help developers understand how the CPU is executing instructions.
+In June 2025, I presented the performance mindset, sampling profilers, Processor Trace, and the improved CPU Counters instrument in Optimize CPU performance with Instruments.

 Outside of the kernel, I designed and implemented the performance testing infrastructure to flag performance regressions for all of Darwin.
 As necessary, I investigate performance regressions across the system.
 I ported and maintain a Lua-based scripting system for reproducible performance investigations, with a dozen custom Lua libraries for Apple-specific interfaces.